Check out the FAQs below to help answer questions regarding Music + Talk

 No—the episode must contain talk content.
 If you’d like to create content using solely music tracks, please create a playlist on Spotify.

-Can I have some episodes in my podcast that don’t use music, and some that do?
+Can I have some episodes in my show that don’t use music, and some that do?

 Of course.
 It’s up to you when you want to include music in an episode; however, keep in mind that while episodes without music can be distributed to all listening platforms (including Spotify), the episodes with music can only be distributed to Spotify.